 - Consult the individual directly and avoid going to a third party to discuss the problem.
-In most cases the problem can be resolved quickly and easily at this stage. - If no resolution is obtained in step one, all concerned parties should discuss the matter with the principal. - If steps one and two do not yield satisfactory results, the concerned parties and principal should consult with the chairperson of the school board. - If step three does not yield satisfactory results, the matter may be taken to the school board.
+In most cases the problem can be resolved quickly and easily at this stage. - If no resolution is obtained in step one, all concerned parties should discuss the matter with the principal. - If step three does not yield satisfactory results, the matter may be taken to the school board.